-#BigilTrailerDay Trends Big Time: Thalapathy Mania Runs Wild As Vijay Fans Prove Their Might
+Bigil Trailer Out: Vijay Hits It Out Of The Park

 Bigil, featuring mass hero Vijay in the role of a soccer coach, is arguably one of the biggest Tamil films of the year.
 The movie, directed by popular filmmaker Atlee, has created a great deal of buzz amongst movie buffs and this is a positive sign, Now, here is a terrific piece of news for Vijay fans.
-The Bigil trailer will be released today (October 12) and 6 pm and this has taken social media by storm. #BigilTrailerDay is trending big time, which bears testimony to Thalapathy's star power.
+The Bigil trailer will be released today (October 12) at 6 pm and this has taken social media by storm. #BigilTrailerDay is trending big time, which bears testimony to Thalapathy's star power.
 With the Bigil trailer set to enthral fans, we present before you, the top tweets, which prove that Vijay fans are a dedicated lot.

 𝙍𝙖𝙟𝙠𝙪𝙢𝙖𝙧 @Rajj8990

-Note: Update: Bigil trailer has been released and it's a rollicking affair as usual with plenty of mass elements.
-It features Vijay in a goosebump-inducing avatar and is bound to click with his die-hard fans.
-You can catch the trailer here.